-Two bikeways will be constructed to provide a north-south connection from the communities in the Mid-City area of the City of San Diego to Mission Valley along State Route 15 (SR 15): the SR 15 Commuter Bikeway, which opened to the public in August 2017, and the Central Avenue Bikeway, currently in preliminary engineering.
+Two bikeways will be constructed to provide a north-south connection from the communities in the Mid-City area of the City of San Diego to Mission Valley along State Route 15 (SR 15): the SR 15 Commuter Bikeway, which opened to the public in August 2017, and the future Central Avenue Bikeway.

 Once completed, the bikeways will connect and stretch 2.2 miles between Camino Del Rio South and Landis Street along SR 15.